GraemeMalcolm/openai-vision/Instructions/Labs/02-multimodal.md

    dotnet run
     ```
 -->
-4. When prompted, enter `2` to use an image-based prompt and then enter the prompt `What is this, and what could I make with it?`
+4. When prompted, enter `2` to use an image-based prompt and then enter the prompt `I don't know what kind of fruit this is.
+Can you identify it, and tell me what kinds of food I could make with it?`
 5. Review the response.
 Then enter `quit` to exit the program.

 ### Write code to use an audio-based prompt